gomorpheus/morpheus-docs/release_notes/current.rst

 - VMware: Fix for additional networks not defaulting type to ``vmxnet3``
 - VMware: Fix for incorrect Operating System mappings on discovered Virtual Machines
 - VMware: Fix for power state showing as running on Managed VM's that have been removed from vCenter
+- VMware: Fix for unattend Agent Install mode on Windows 2008/R2*

 Security Vulnerabilities Remediated
 -----------------------------------